barguzin/rwmp_pipelines/evac/src/sumo_script.md

 python "C:\Program Files (x86)\Eclipse\Sumo\tools\osmGet.py" --bbox "-119.731015, 34.445925, -119.704025, 34.465305"
 ```

-> this returns 504-Gateway Timeout (need to check if this is related to public Wi-Fi settings)
+> this returns 504-Gateway Timeout (need to check if this is related to public Wi-Fi settings).
+This works sometimes (different PC)

 5. Altenatively, use script that I wrote to download data using Overpass API that does not depend on SUMO API. **Make sure to change all of the paths in the python script.**
 ```{bash}